you ask, I answer

 Copywriting: I tailor my writing processes to you.
 A standard copywriting process may look like this:

-2. If my base rates and your budget align, we schedule a consultation (if you have more questions) or a briefing call (if you’re ready to begin).
-During the call, we cover finer details such as timeline, messaging goals, and target audience.
+If my base rates and your budget align, we schedule a consultation (if you have more questions) or a briefing call (if you’re ready to begin).
+We cover details such as timeline, messaging goals, and target audience during the call.
 It’s also my opportunity to ask any applicable questions to get started.

-Editing: The editing process begins much the same way as the copywriting process with a consultation and/or briefing call, email summary of the call and my quote, and necessary paperwork.
+Editing: The editing process begins much like the copywriting process with a consultation and/or briefing call, an email summary of the call and my quote, and necessary paperwork.
 Here is an example of what may occur for a two-edit project:

-2. Edit 2 focuses on finer copy details such as grammar, word usage, spelling, punctuation, and other mechanics of style; and checking for consistency of mechanics and for internal consistency of facts.
+Edit 2 focuses on finer copy details such as grammar, word usage, spelling, punctuation, and other style mechanics; it also checks for consistency of mechanics and internal consistency of facts.
 I ask any outstanding questions to prep the copy for the complimentary proofread.

-3. The complimentary proofread covers checking for adherence to design and for minor, mechanical errors in copy (such as spelling mistakes or small style guide deviations).
-It may occur once your copy is laid out (e.g., in a PDF or on a website).
+The complimentary proofread covers checking for design adherence and minor, mechanical errors in copy (such as spelling mistakes or minor style guide deviations).
+It may occur once your copy is laid out (e.g., in a PDF or website).